Cayden2606/Cayden2606.github.io/content/authors/admin/_index.md

 ## About Me

-Hi, I'm Cayden Theseira, a dedicated student at Nanyang Polytechnic pursuing a Diploma in Electronic and Computer Engineering.
-With a cumulative GPA of 3.99 and recognition on the Director's List for three consecutive semesters, I strive for academic excellence while honing my skills in software development and computer engineering.
+Hi, I’m Cayden Theseira, a dedicated Year 3 student at Nanyang Polytechnic pursuing a Diploma in Electronic and Computer Engineering.
+With a cumulative GPA of 4.0 and recognition on the Director’s List for five consecutive semesters, I strive for academic excellence while honing my skills in software development and computer engineering.

 I have a strong passion for software development and a keen focus on computer engineering.
 My interests include IoT applications, user experience design, and crafting innovative solutions that drive sustainability.
 I thrive on tackling challenges and creating impactful projects that merge technology with real-world needs.

 <!--
 He has contributed to projects like ASS (Automatic Shutting System), an award-winning modular attachment for refrigeration doors that enhances energy efficiency, and the IoT Smart Bus Stop, a sustainable prototype with smart features.
 Additionally, he developed a Morse Code Translator, showcasing his ability to integrate software and hardware for practical applications. -->